gregorypost89/Indicators/README.md

 ![alt text](images/forLoopRange.png)

-Now that those 30 dataframes are saved in a list, we need to iterate over each item in the list and return it to a separate sheet in our xlsx file.
+Now that those 30 DataFrames are saved in a list, we need to iterate over each item in the list and return it to a separate sheet in our xlsx file.

 [Andy Hayden on Stack Overflow](https://stackoverflow.com/a/14225838) has provided a solution for a loop that works perfectly for our purposes

-First, we'll define a function called save_xls that takes in two parameters : the list of dataframes, and the path for the output.
+First, we'll define a function called save_xls that takes in two parameters : the list of DataFrames, and the path for the output.

 ![alt text](images/defSave.png)

 We're going to use a with statement next, so that we can streamline our code by not repeatedly having to close and open each new spreadsheet.

-The **.to_excel** method also allows us to write the provided dataframe object into a sheet.
+The **.to_excel** method also allows us to write the provided DataFrame object into a sheet.
 However, if we want to write more than one sheet, we will need to provide a specific ExcelWriter object.
 This is where the **ExcelWriter** that we imported comes into play.